 Syndrome of chronic hyperventilation prevalence

 Chronic hyperventilation is also common in the general population these days.
 Normal minute ventilation values for modern "normal subjects" suggest that hyperventilation (20 medical studies) is present in over 90% of normal subjects (see links below).
 Their average minute ventilation is about 12 liters of air min at rest, while published studies devoted to normal minute ventilation in the healthy subjects found only 6-7 L/min.

-Causes, symptoms and treatment of chronic hyperventilation syndrome
+Causes, symptoms, and treatment of syndrome of chronic hyperventilation

 |Main causes of hyperventilation are lifestyle risk factors such a sedentary lifestyle (lack of physical exercise), mouth breathing, chest breathing, poor posture, overeating leading to obesity, stress, ...
 Learn more:||Common symptoms of hyperventilation include bronchospasm, constipation, coughing, muscle cramps, anxiety, nasal congestion, sighing, shortness of breath, angina pain, ...
 Read more:||Successful treatment of hyperventilation is based on those breathing exercises that reduce minute ventilation at rest and increase alveolar CO2 levels.
 Correction of lifestyle risk factors is necessary too.
 More info:|

 - Hyperventilation Syndrome (From Medscape.com)

 New breathing students with terminal conditions (end-stage disease) are accepted on CureEndStageDisease.com with Dr. Artour's Triple Guarantee.

 You can leave your grammatically correct feedback and/or comment on the most relevant page.
 It may be below.
 Thanks.